abby2727/contact-manager-app/README.md

 -   **Express:** A popular and robust web application framework for building APIs and web applications.
 -   **JSON Web Tokens (JWT):** A method for securely transmitting information between parties as a JSON object.
 JWTs are commonly used for user authentication and authorization in web applications.
 -   **MongoDB:** A NoSQL database system that stores data in a flexible, JSON-like format and is commonly used in web applications for data storage and retrieval.
+-   **Postman:** A popular API development and testing tool that allows developers to design, test, and document APIs.